Mshivam2409/ForcedAlignment/readme.md

   - StopIteration error for torchtext in python ^3.7

-- I achieved an accuracy of ~47% on DAN classifier.
+- I achieved an accuracy of ~47% on DAN guesser.
 The notebook is available [here](https://gist.github.com/Mshivam2409/2b1bf7b87474011f8e4b4e2399f826d0) as a example installation of qanta.

 - I tried intergrating with the interface, but I ran into several issues _(also due to abscence of a readme)_ while running the qanta & qb_interface, some were :